Maxwell, Texas: History

+The local Ebenezer Lutheran Church was listed on the National Register of Historic Places.

+2016 Maxwell Hot Air Balloon Crash

-On July 30, 2016, the town gained attention due to the 2016 Lockhart hot air balloon crash.
-The hot air balloon struck a power line near Maxwell and caught on fire, killing all 16 occupants aboard.
-The accident at Maxwell is currently the deadliest in the United States and the second deadliest in the world.
+On July 30, 2016, the town gained attention due to the 2016 Maxwell Hot Air Balloon Crash.
+The hot air balloon struck a power line in Maxwell and caught on fire, killing all 16 occupants aboard.
+The accident in Maxwell is currently the deadliest in the United States and the second deadliest in the world.

 Geography

-Maxwell stands on the Missouri, Kansas and Texas railroad along the junction of Texas State Highway 142 and Farm to Market Road 1966, about 8 miles west of Lockhart in northwestern Caldwell County.
+Maxwell stands on the Missouri, Kansas and Texas railroad along the junction of Texas State Highway 142 and Farm to Market Road 1966, approximately eight miles west of Lockhart in northwestern Caldwell County.
 It is also located 4 mi east of Martindale and 10 mi east of San Marcos.

 Education

 There was a Methodist church in the community that was built in 1882 by Rev. Ulrich Steiner that was also used as a school.
 A Lutheran church was built to provide classes for teaching German and English in the community from 1886 to the early 1940s, as well as church services.
 A social club also provided educational assistance for the community.
 The community's earliest school was located three miles outside of Maxwell and a school district called the Maxwell Common School District was formed.
 The campus was constructed with private subscriptions.
 It then became an independent school district in 1907 and the building only served African American students.
 Three separate schools served a combined total of 438 students.
 These students were White, Black, and Mexican.
 Today the community is served by the Lockhart Independent School District.